Businesses: Government to replace EBRS with Energy Bills Discount Scheme.

 electricity - £89 per MWh with a price threshold of £185 per MWh

 gas - £40 per MWh with a price threshold of £99 per MWh

 We're working with the government on the details of how the new EBDS will affect our non-domestic customers.
-We will update our current EBRS webpage when more information becomes available from the government.
 No action is required from customers.
-You do not need to apply, the EBDS will be automatically applied to eligible accounts.
+You do not need to apply, the EBDS will be automatically applied to eligible accounts (unless you are an ETII).
 If you receive a message and are unsure if it's genuine please visit our staying safe online web page.

 The E.ON Next Community is a space for customers just like you, sharing their experiences to offer a helping hand.
 Find support or suggest your own unique topics, plus get involved in discussions of all the latest news.
 Join the conversation now.

 As with every diverse community, there is always a mixture of opinions, knowledge as well as understanding - that’s what makes it such a great place to be!
 To make sure everyone gets the most out of our Community and feels good doing it, we’ve created some values below on how to be an awesome, positive member.
 So, take a read and then go for it!

 We love having you all here in the Community and really hope you find some great advice and help from our other amazing members.
 As a community team, our main role here is keeping things ticking over, everyone safe and getting involved in some great conversations!
 We know many of you will have specific queries about your accounts and we want to keep your personal details safe so please don't post them here.

 • The community is a public website, so be careful

 • Be kind, respectful and supportive